-The most popular beach on the Island of Corsica is the Plage de Palombaggia, prized for its wide, sandy beach and crystal-clear waters.
-The drive that leads to Palombaggia Beach is noteworthy in itself.
-Enormous red granite rocks and maritime pine trees add interest to the coastline.
+The most popular beach on the Island of Corsica is the Plage de Palombaggia, prized for its wide swath of soft, fine white sand and crystal-clear waters.
+The drive that leads to this idyllic stretch of beach is noteworthy in itself, with enormous red granite rocks and maritime pine trees adding to the coastal scenery.
 Because Palombaggia Beach is one of Corsica's finest, it can be crowded.
 Tourists could avoid the crowds by visiting off-season and still enjoy the wonderful sunny weather and stunning scenery.
-The beach is a perfect combination of soft, fine white sand and deep blue seas.
 Palombaggia Beach lies 10 kilometers from Porto Vecchio, a historic fortified town with pleasant town squares, outdoor cafés, and a scenic marina.

 6 The Island of Porquerolles

 Beach lovers can escape to a small piece of paradise by taking a 30-minute ferry ride from Hyères (an easy day trip from Marseilles) to the Île de Porquerolles.
 Appreciated for its idyllic island scenery and pristine secluded beaches, Porquerolles has a Mediterranean seaside charm reminiscent of the Greek Islands.
 Similar to Greece, many ancient civilizations have left their mark here, and interesting archaeological sites can be found on the island.